 Tomorrow, making hydrogen a sustainable energy vector for decentralized energy systems will require a significant shift in production modes, supply chain design and operations.

 Our world is awash in data.
 The multiplication over the past decade of mobile devices, sensors of all kind and broadband communication capacity has made data production skyrocket, with no exception in the world.

 Our energy system is particularly concerned, due to the emergence of multiple renewable energy sources, often intermittent energy producers, and demand side management protocols for millions of consumption points.
 On its way to the so called “Smart Grid revolution”, our energy system has become digital, and sees data arriving in volume, with velocity, and of variety far greater than ever experienced.
-Planning, forecasting, risk analysis, control of operations (voltage, power production,…) have become increasingly complex to manage threatening energy availability and grid stability.
+Planning, forecasting, risk analysis, control of operations (voltage, power production,…) have become increasingly complex to manage threatening gaps in energy availability and grid stability.